FuSeFL: Fully Secure and Scalable Federated Learning: Motivation and Goal

 \subsection{Our Goals}

-FuSeFL aims to deliver a practical, fully secure, and scalable cross-silo federated learning framework that safeguards both user data and the model itself, an often-overlooked dimension in secure FL literature.
-Designed for real-world cross-silo deployments with potentially several hundred or even thousands of clients, FuSeFL balances strict privacy guarantees with system-level scalability and efficiency.
-Specifically, it seeks to:
+FuSeFL aims to deliver a practical, fully secure, and scalable FL framework that safeguards both user data and the model itself, an often-overlooked dimension in secure FL literature.
+Designed for real-world deployments with potentially several thousands of clients, FuSeFL balances strict privacy guarantees with system-level scalability and efficiency.
+Specifically, FuSeFL seeks to:

-\begin{itemize}[leftmargin=*] \item \textit{Ensure end-to-end confidentiality of data and models:} Unlike conventional FL, where clients have full access to the global model, FuSeFL guarantees that both the model and its updates remain secret-shared and are never revealed in plaintext to any single party.
+\begin{itemize}[nosep,leftmargin=*] \item \textit{Ensure end-to-end confidentiality of data and models:} Unlike conventional FL, where clients have full access to the global model, FuSeFL guarantees that the model and its updates remain secret-shared and are never revealed in plaintext to untrusted parties.

-\item \textit{Remove server-side computational bottlenecks:} By decentralizing local training to client groups, FuSeFL avoids the per-client training load imposed on servers in frameworks like AriaNN-FL.
-Servers are instead limited to lightweight secure aggregation, improving scalability and efficiency.
+\item \textit{Remove server-side computational bottlenecks:} By decentralizing local training to client groups, FuSeFL avoids per-client training load imposed on servers in frameworks like AriaNN-FL.
+Servers' computations are instead limited to lightweight secure aggregation and client pairing, improving scalability and efficiency.